Jonah Keri

 Jonah Keri (born September 20, 1974) is a Canadian former journalist, sportswriter, and editor.
-He is currently serving a prison sentence after pleading guilty to multiple counts of domestic violence offences.
+In 2022, he was incarcerated after pleading guilty to multiple counts of domestic violence offences.

 Early life and education

 Keri is from Montreal, Quebec.
-Growing up, Keri was an avid fan of the Montreal Expos, something he attributes to his grandfathers' love of baseball.
-He remains one today despite the team's 2005 relocation to Washington to become the Washington Nationals.
+Growing up, Keri was a fan of the Montreal Expos, something he attributes to his grandfathers' love of baseball.
+He remains one despite the team's 2005 relocation to Washington to become the Washington Nationals.

 Keri worked as a summer intern at the Montreal Gazette.
 He graduated from Concordia University's journalism program in 1997.

 Career

 Keri is mostly known for writing about baseball, though he has also covered other sports as well as business and entertainment.
 His writing has appeared on ESPN.com, The Wall Street Journal, FanGraphs, GQ, The Huffington Post, The New York Times, Bloomberg Sports, Baseball Prospectus, Investor's Business Daily, Sports Illustrated, Grantland, FiveThirtyEight, CBSSports.com, The Athletic, and Sportsnet.

 Keri co-wrote and edited the book Baseball Between the Numbers: Why Everything You Know About the Game Is Wrong.
 He also wrote the New York Times Bestseller The Extra 2%: How Wall Street Strategies Took a Major League Baseball Team from Worst to First, about the Tampa Bay Rays.

 In March 2014, he published Up, Up, and Away: The Kid, the Hawk, Rock, Vladi, Pedro, le Grand Orange, Youppi!, the Crazy Business of Baseball, and the Ill-fated but Unforgettable Montreal Expos, which details the franchise history of the Expos.
 The book was a No. 1 Canadian bestseller.

 Keri hosted a podcast, where he interviewed notable personalities from sports and entertainment, including Canadian Prime Minister Justin Trudeau and NBA legend Shaquille O'Neal.
 The Jonah Keri Podcast was found at CBSSports.com and on iTunes.

 Keri also appeared as himself during the first season of the IFC series Brockmire in the episode titled "Old Timers Day."